Human capital

-Human capital or human assets is a concept used by economists to designate personal attributes considered useful in the production process.
+Human capital or human assets is a concept used by economists to designate personal attributes considered useful in the production process in business or trade.
 It encompasses employee knowledge, skills, know-how, good health, and education.
 Human capital has a substantial impact on individual earnings.
-Research indicates that human capital investments have high economic returns throughout childhood and young adulthood.
+Research indicates that investments in human capital generate high economic returns throughout childhood and young adulthood.

 Companies can invest in human capital; for example, through education and training, improving levels of quality and production.